qbap/a7-ios7-downgrader/README.md

 do NOT abuse this option of being able to contact me, or i will take it away

-i am not, and will not, ever talk again on discord with any of you

-f you sn**lie, fing pedo. you know who you are, i dont want to speak to you ever again

-and all of you peasants that support them soliciting n**es from minors can all burn in hell

 # data loss

 this script deletes everything on your phone, including the main os